99253 CPT Code (2022) Description, Guidelines, Reimbursement, Modifiers & Example

 Example 1

-Initial hospital consultation for 50-year-old female with incapacitating knee pain due to generalized rheumatoid arthritis.
+Initial hospital consultation for a 50-year-old female with incapacitating knee pain due to generalized rheumatoid arthritis.
 (Orthopeadic Surgery)

 Example 2